 Where does your praxis intersect with your vision?
 How, as a Pagan, how do you improve the future?
 What do you think is important as you contemplate the future?

 We are looking for papers from all disciplines.
 A community needs artists, teachers, scientists, healers, historians, philosophers, educators, thinkers, activists, etc.

 As usual, we are using Pagan in its most inclusive form, covering pagans, wiccans, witches and the numerous hybrids that have sprung up as well as any indigenous groups that feel akin to or want to be in conversation with Pagans.

-Abstracts should be no longer than 300 words and are due by August 3, 2013.
+Abstracts should be no longer than 300 words and are due by September 20, 2016.
 Go to our website www.paganconference.com for advice on presenting papers.
-Please email abstracts to firstname.lastname@example.org
+Please email abstracts attached as Word Documents to firstname.lastname@example.org

 Claremont, California 91767